BluEye-Robotics/blueye.sdk/docs/quick_start.md

 ## Installation
 The SDK requires Python 3.7 or higher.
-We recommend setting up a virtual environment like [`pyenv`](https://github.com/pyenv/pyenv) for managing your python version, see below for instructions.
+We recommend setting up a virtual environment like [`pyenv`](https://github.com/pyenv/pyenv) for managing your python version, see below for linux instructions.

 ### Virtual environment with pyenv
 Install pyenv, for more instructions see the [pyenv-installer](https://github.com/pyenv/pyenv-installer)